 In the years when the DD was a pay-to-enter event, selling enough tickets to cover fixed costs was the difference between profit and loss.
 Down at Critical Mass sometime in the mid-Nineties, diligently passing out DD flyers with a coupon on the bottom, a scruffy young man took one, read it carefully and asked:- “Do any couriers do this?”
 Then answered his own question.
 “No courier would ever do that.”

 His declaration was over-statement.
 There were some bike messengers who rode for fun, but in those days – when delivering letters and packages on a bicycle was a real job, not a lifestyle – many more of them hung up their bikes at the weekends, just as toilet cleaners put down their brushes and carpenters their chisels.
 On Saturday nights some of the most adept messengers travelled by taxi.

-…in olden days people cut them out, filled them in and sent them – in paper envelopes with cheques or postal-orders – something like Paypal only slower and more concrete.
+In olden days people cut coupons out, filled them in and sent them – in paper envelopes with cheques or postal-orders – something like Paypal only slower and more concrete.

 Email, electronic artwork, email attachments, automated bank transfers, Wi-Fi; it’s easy to forget how fresh this stuff is.
 Every kilobyte, one less cardboard envelope or – for pedants – one cardboard envelope fewer.

 Is it a coincidence that just as the last Scottish Highlanders were cleared off their lands and embarked for Nova Scotia, New Zealand or Birmingham, the British aristocracy went wild for tartan, Queen Victoria had a bag-piper under her bedroom window and – in Edinburgh – North-Brit male toffs started waltzing around in pleated skirts with little daggers stuck in their socks?